Anello-Photonics/docs-A1/getting_started.rst

 Once connected the System status should be updated and the mapping of the logical ports to the virtual com ports shows in the System Status.
-When using UDP, the user has the flexiblity to assign the data port and user messaging port thru the Anello Python Program.
+When using UDP, the user has the flexibility to assign the data port and user messaging port through the Anello Python Program.

 If the auto detection fails, you can try manual connection.
 First check that there are four virtual com ports.
 On Windows, use the device manager to find the COM ports.
 On MAC and Ubuntu, use the terminal and change directory to */dev*,